 Simply amazing that we've come so far.
 GONE are the days of "cold cream" ... long gone!

-Thank you very much for allowing me to take you on this little journey of mine.
+Regular client, or new client, thank you very much for allowing me to take you on this little journey of mine.